picandocodigo/RuBeer/README.markdown

 ## Functionality

 The user will select a country and get access to its profile.
 The profiles should be editable by registered users, making this a collaborative project.
-It will be listed the available beers in each country.
+It will list the available beers in each country.
 The beers should have a rating so that people will know which one is the most awesome beer in that country, and locations so that users will know how to get it.

 ## Coming soon...